nlgndnmz/COMPAS/README.md

 ` runCOMPAS.R 2 -b 100000000 -i ./benign_vs_tumor.counts -o ./benignVStumor -h ./tumor.hist -l 100 -n 382000000 -h2 ./benign.hist -l2 100 -n2 391000000 > run.log `

-Above "benign_vs_tumor.counts" is the file we obtained in the previous step and "benignVStumor" is a prefix for the output files to be written.
-The arguments "-h", "-l" and "-n" are the .hist file, the read length in base pairs and the total number of reads mapped for the benign dataset (given with -q option in mergeCounts.pl) respectively. "-h2", "-l2" and "-n2" are the same arguments for the second sample.
-Note that this script writes its progress to the standard output.
+Above the first argument is required and states that we have 2 samples.
+The "-b" option specifies the baseline number of reads and is used to normalize the coverage depths.
+Fine-tuning of this parameter is not crucial, however we recommended that it is set to roughly the same magnitude as the number of reads mapped in each dataset.
+More importantly, if you intend to run COMPAS on many samples and integrate the downstream analysis, you should fix this parameter to a constant for all runs. "benign_vs_tumor.counts" is the file we obtained in the previous step and "benignVStumor" is a prefix for the output files to be written.
+The arguments "-h", "-l" and "-n" specify the .hist file, the read length in base pairs and the total number of reads mapped for the benign dataset (given with -q option in mergeCounts.pl) respectively. "-h2", "-l2" and "-n2" are the same arguments for the second sample (given with -t option in mergeCounts.pl).
+This script writes its progress to the standard output.
 If you wish to keep this information, direct it to a file as above.

 Note that the above command assumes you have already installed the "compas" package on your system.
 If the run is successful, the following four files will be written: